Cognitive therapy (CT): definition, application, and effectivity

 Where is Cognitive therapy used?

 Cognitive therapy is used for the treatment or management of various mental health conditions or challenges affecting a person’s psychological and emotional health and well-being.
-Some of the most common uses of cognitive therapy are listed below:
+The most common uses of cognitive therapy are listed below:

 1. Academic achievement

 Academic achievement refers to the extent to which a student, institution, or teacher has attained their short- and long-term educational goals.
-The academic environment can be competitive and puts a lot of pressure on everyone involved.
-Achieving academic success is a dream for many, but it can take its toll on their mental health.
-In fact, evidence confirms that mental health can predict academic outcomes.
+The academic environment tends to be competitive and puts a lot of pressure on everyone involved.
+Achieving academic success is a dream for most individuals, but it takes a toll on one’s mental health.

-Mental health problems can impair academic performance.
 That’s where cognitive therapy steps in.
-Cognitive therapy works by helping students correct distorted thinking and maladaptive patterns of behavior, which can be behind academic struggles.
+Cognitive therapy works by helping students correct distorted thinking and maladaptive patterns of behavior, which are behind academic struggles.
 Behavioral modification through cognitive therapy helps students achieve the academic success they study for.

 2. Addiction

 What is addiction?
 Addiction is a neuropsychological disorder indicated by a compulsive need to use substances or do certain activities despite the harm they cause.
-People can develop an addiction to alcohol, drugs, gambling, pornography, sex, shopping, stealing, and many other things.
-A growing body of evidence confirms that people with mental health problems such as depression, anxiety, or PTSD are more likely to become addicted to something.
+People develop an addiction to alcohol, drugs, gambling, pornography, sex, shopping, or stealing.

-The cognitive theory states that people choose addictive over healthy behaviors due to their expectations.
+The cognitive theory states that individuals prioritize addictive behaviors over healthy ones as a result of their own expectations.
 They expect that the benefits and risks of addictive behaviors outweigh those of healthy behaviors.
-For instance, a person may believe that refusing to satisfy cravings can lead to harm.
-In this case, cognitive therapy works by enabling a person to develop more accurate expectations of craving and addiction.
+For instance, a person mistakenly believes that refusing to satisfy cravings leads to harm.
+In this case, cognitive therapy works by enabling a person to cultivate more precise expectations regarding addiction and craving.

 3. Anxiety disorders

 Anxiety is defined as a feeling of unease, intense fear, worry, panic, or feeling threatened in certain situations or places.
 In fact, anxiety is a term that refers to various disorders with these symptoms.
-Some of these disorders include PTSD, generalized anxiety disorder, panic disorder, social anxiety, and others.
+These disorders include PTSD, generalized anxiety disorder, panic disorder, and social anxiety.

-When left untreated, anxiety disorders can have disastrous consequences such as recurring panic attacks and other complications that affect a person’s daily functioning.
+When left untreated, anxiety disorders have disastrous consequences such as recurring panic attacks and complications that affect a person’s daily functioning.
 Cognitive therapy is helpful for patients with anxiety.

 It works by enabling a person with anxiety to understand their thoughts are irrational.
 Focusing on these thoughts worsens their symptoms and contributes to panic.
 During cognitive therapy sessions, patients learn how to correct these irrational beliefs in order to reduce the intensity of symptoms they’re experiencing.

-For example, a study from Dialogues in Neuroscience confirmed that cognitive therapy works for persons with generalized anxiety disorder and other types of anxiety.
+For example, a 2015 study by Antonia N. Kaczkurkin and Edna B. Foa from the Dialogues in Neuroscience confirmed that cognitive therapy works for persons with generalized anxiety disorder and other types of anxiety.
 Cognitive therapy teaches patients to challenge thoughts that overestimate risk and identify and modify catastrophic thinking.

 4. Bipolar disorder

 Cognitive therapy for bipolar disorder works by addressing depressive symptoms that patients experience.
-For example, it helps patients address and overcomes feelings of guilt and other negative thoughts they may have about their manic episodes too.
+For example, it helps patients address and overcome feelings of guilt and other negative thoughts they have about their manic episodes.

-Studies show that the cognitive approach is effective at reducing the severity of mania and depressive symptoms, and improving psychosocial functioning in participants with bipolar disorder.
-This kind of therapy can also reduce relapse.
+A 2017 meta-analysis by Chiang et al., published in PLoS One showed that the cognitive approach is effective at reducing the severity of mania and depressive symptoms, as well as improving psychosocial functioning in participants with bipolar disorder.
+In addition, this kind of therapy reduces relapse.

 5. Low self-esteem

 Low self-esteem is a low opinion of oneself.
-A person with low self-esteem lacks confidence in who they are or what they can do.
-While having low self-esteem isn’t a mental health problem per se, it is closely linked with depression, anxiety, and other conditions.
+A person with low self-esteem lacks confidence in who they are or what they’re able to do.
+While having low self-esteem isn’t a mental health problem per se, it is closely linked with depression and anxiety.

-Low self-esteem prevents a person from achieving their full potential and also worsens their mental health.
+Low self-esteem prevents a person from achieving their full potential and worsens their mental health.
 Cognitive therapy is one of the most important strategies to improve self-esteem.
-It works by targeting assumptions such as lack of ability or other thoughts a person may have about themselves.
-The therapist helps a patient challenge these thoughts so they can understand those beliefs are irrational and inaccurate.
+It works by targeting assumptions such as lack of ability or other thoughts a person has about themselves.
+The therapist helps a patient challenge these thoughts so they understand that those beliefs are irrational and inaccurate.

 6. Phobia

-When left untreated, phobias can significantly impact and limit a person’s quality of life.
+When left untreated, phobias significantly impact and limit a person’s quality of life.
 Cognitive therapy enables a person to manage their phobia by helping them to gradually and slowly change the way they think.
 The therapy is based on the interconnectedness of beliefs, thoughts, and behaviors.
-A therapist may choose to combine cognitive therapy and exposure therapy.
+A therapist is likely to combine cognitive therapy and exposure therapy.

 7. Schizophrenia